Click the links below to learn more about the following questions.

 |Greater than 4000 sq. ft.||quoted|

-*To show my gratitude for our women and men of the US services, all service members and veterans receive $40.00 off their total bill.
+*To show my gratitude for our women and men of the US services, all service members, veterans and first responders receive $40.00 off their total bill.

 The radon test uses a short term radon test kit that remains in the home for two to several days.
 This short term kit is 2 containers of granular activated charcoal.
 The charcoal absorbs the radon gas from the surrounding air.
 Both containers will be placed in a single, lowest level, livable room (ie. recreational room, bed room or finished basement area) for the measurement.
 At the end of the test period, I will pick up the containers, seal them and mail both to a certified laboratory for analysis.
 The official results from the laboratory will be emailed directly to you within 2-3 business days.